ZiqiaoShao/learngit/readme.txt

-Git is a version control system.
+Git is a distrub control system.
-Cit is free software.
+Git is free software.